 Your Pelvic Health Physiotherapist will work with you to develop a plan of care specific to your needs.
 This may include:

-If you would like to schedule an appointment to Julie McDonald, our Pelvic Health Physiotherapist please contact the GPC Pelvic Health at 519-357-1383 or you can contact Julie directly at email@example.com.
+If you would like to schedule an appointment with our Pelvic Health physiotherapist, Julie McDonald please call 519-357-1383.
+You can contact Julie directly by emailing her at firstname.lastname@example.org.